Measures to reduce the risk of fire breaking out or spreading on the premises;

 Means for detecting fire and giving warning in case of fire on the premises; if the correct level of protection has been installed.

 Arrangements for action to be taken in the event of a fire, including the instruction and training of employees, Residents, plus measures to minimise the effects of the fire.

 Measures must also be taken to ensure people with special needs can benefit from the fire risk assessment, if PEEP forms & procedures have been established.

 It is important that the person who carries out the fire risk assessment is competent.
 There are two principal methods by which people can demonstrate their competence;

 • Certification by a Certification Body that is UKAS accredited for the activity.

-Our Fire Safety Consultant (Steve Wiltshire) is an Associate Member of The Institute of Fire Safety Managers and Affiliated Member of the Institution of Fire Engineers (Professional Body Registration) thus providing peace of mind when undertaking a fire risk assessment at your business premises!
-Fire risk assessments undertaken in Bristol, Somerset, Gloucestershire & Wiltshire areas.
+Our Fire Safety Consultant (Steve Wiltshire AIFSM) is an Associate Member of The Institute of Fire Safety Managers and Affiliated Member of the Institution of Fire Engineers (Professional Body Registration) thus providing peace of mind when undertaking a fire risk assessment at your premises!
+Fire risk assessments undertaken in Bristol, Somerset, Gloucestershire & Wiltshire.

 Fire risk assessment is a legal requirement for every workplace.
 Even a small fire could have fatal consequences and will have serious financial implications for any business.

 Steve Wiltshire (Safety Matters) Ltd can also undertake professional independent Passive Fire Protection (NAPFIS accredited) surveys to ensure the building fire integrity is correct and not breached!